 Historical Cambridge MA Walking Tour (Self Guided), Boston

-Once a quiet New England farming village-turned capital of the Massachusetts Bay Colony, today's Cambridge, MA is a university town that dazzles visitors as the home of renowned Harvard University – alma mater of many intellectuals, literary geniuses, celebrities, and wealthy and powerful.
+Once a quiet New England farming village-turned capital of the Massachusetts Bay Colony, today's Cambridge, Massachusetts is a university town that dazzles visitors as the home of renowned Harvard University – alma mater of many intellectuals, literary geniuses, celebrities, and wealthy and powerful.
 Many of America’s elite have spent some time at Harvard, and their contributions to Cambridge have left a lasting imprint.

 The town itself is a mishmash of historical haunts, student hang-outs, alternative art and culture venues, vintage clothing shops, bookstores and ethnic restaurants – in a few words, really cool.